 They keep updating themselves with the learnings they have and move forward.

-Adaptive leadership creates this culture of experimentation that allows looking for the best solutions to the existing problems.
+Adaptive leadership creates this culture of experimentation that allows looking for the best solutions to existing problems.

 It is the same that they encourage their team and employees as well.
 Embracing mistakes is part of the adaptive leadership style and management.